 Master of Science in Chemistry

 Requirements for Admission to the Master of Science Program in Chemistry

 To enhance confidence and poise, each student is encouraged to participate in the departmental teaching program and is required to present seminars in specialty areas.
-For students who choose the thesis option, these will consist of one literature and one research seminar.
+For students who choose the thesis option, these will consist of one literature (CHE 601) and one research seminar (CHE 602).
 Non-thesis students will be required to present two seminars.
 To help prepare students for their seminar presentations and to help in professional-skills development, all students also participate in a one hour Graduate Student Orientation seminar (CHE 691).

 In addition to the thesis and seminar requirements, all students must complete a core consisting of four classes: Advanced Inorganic Chemistry (CHE 609), Advanced Organic Chemistry (CHE 617), Instrumental Analysis (CHE 619) and Advanced Physical Chemistry (CHE 681).
 The remainder of the thirty hours may be selected from chemistry elective courses and approved courses in other departments.

 Apply in to the MS in Chemistry Program

 All applicants to the Murray State graduate program apply to Murray State University online.
 The Chemistry Department also requests that you provide a personal statement and two letters of recommendation.
 More information about writing your personal statement and submitting your letters of recommendation can be found here.

 Additional inquiries into the MS in Chemistry program can be sent to the graduate coordinator at email@example.com.